berry-lang/berry_doc/docs/source/en/Chapter-3.rst

 string concatenation will be performed to concatenate two strings into a longer string.
 To be precise, ``+`` as a string concatenation is no longer in the category of arithmetic operators.

+Binary operator ``*`` In addition to being a multiplication sign, it can also be used for string repetition.
+When the left operand is a string and the right operand is an integer or boolean, the string will be repeated the specified number of times.
+To be precise, ``*`` as a string repetition operator is no longer in the category of arithmetic operators.

 The binary operator ``%`` is the remainder symbol.
 Its operands must be integers.
 The result of the remainder operation is the remainder after